Twenty Questions to Ask Your Wedding Photographer

 Twenty Questions to Ask Your Wedding Photographer – a little question and answer session with Alan Hutchison of Alan Hutchison Photography

-Choosing your wedding photographer is one of the key items on any couples’ wedding planning list.
+Choosing your wedding photographer is one of the key items on any couples? wedding planning list.
 Your wedding photographs are one of the few tangible things that will remain long after your wedding day so it makes sense to give your photographer a bit of a grilling before making your final decision.
+So what wedding photography questions should you ask?

-So to help with your decision-making process, I thought I would suggest some sensible questions, and at the same time give you my response.
-Kind of like talking to myself really (but don’t tell anyone).
+Well?to help with your decision-making process, I thought I would suggest some sensible wedding photography questions, and at the same time give you my response.
+Kind of like talking to myself really (but don?t tell anyone).

 So here we go: Twenty Questions to Ask Your Wedding Photographer